brendanlong/prince-of-the-dark-kingdom/src/book-1/chapter-11.md

 seemed to snap everyone else out of their surprise as well.

-"Mr. Potter... *Harry, are you telling me it has never come to your attention that you are a Parselmouth?"* Voldemort asked.
+"Mr. Potter... *Harry, are you telling me it has never come to your attention that you are a Parselmouth?*" Voldemort asked.

 Harry just blinked at him and then frowned.
 "That's impossible.
 Only a descendant of Slytherin can speak Parseltongue.
 You're the only one in